mhardcastle/lotss-catalogue/zoom/README-zoom.txt

    connection to the database server times out if left alone.
 For me the matplotlib window doesn't survive an x2go session close and restart either.

+DR2 notes:

+* New codes:

+-- zoomprep_dr2.py updates the SQL database with the records for sources that need zooms and downloads any images.
+Should be run after a make_catalogue.py ... save run to create the latest input files.

+-- zoom_dr2_sql.py uses this database to run the zooms.
+Relative to earlier versions this mostly differs by better integration with ds9 -- a ds9 is automatically started -- and a few extra options.